LFGUI/LFGUI/README.md

 LFGUI is still in a relatively early development stage.
 There's no keyboard support yet and there's no layout yet.

 LFGUI draws everything on one resulting image to be easily integratable.
-It uses the cIMG library (http://cimg.eu/) which is just one header file and offersr various image editing functions like drawing text.
+It uses the cIMG library (http://cimg.eu/) which is just one header file and offers various image editing functions like drawing text.

 ### Shortcomings of Qt